corrode/corrode.github.io/content/blog/list-comprehensions/index.md

     .collect();
 ```

-This would be quite tricky to do with list comprehensions in Python.
+Achieving the same effect with list comprehensions in Python is quite tricky.

 I often find myself chaining iterator operations in Rust.
 And honestly?
 It's
 pretty intuitive.
 Over time, I've even grown fond of its explicitness.
 (Or, you know,